 Questions, sections and whole pages can be marked as Templates – meaning that you can then reuse these elements in other surveys.
 The survey can be tested quickly by using the Anonymous link to run the survey.

-Functionality: Power Survey Plus also creates Survey Activities when a survey is submitted – which is an activity entity and visible in the social pane in the lead and contact records.
+Functionality: Power Survey Plus also creates Survey Activities when a survey is submitted – which is an activity entity and visible in the Timeline in the lead and contact records.
 An email can also be generated to send the responses to specific email addresses as notification that the survey has been submitted.
-Survey activities can be viewed from the survey itself or from the CRM activities entity.
-There are no additional views of Survey activities other than Active and Inactive, unlike VoC which provides many different views out of the box.
+Survey activities can be viewed from the survey itself or from the Dynamics Activities entity.
+There are no additional views of Survey activities other than Active and Inactive, unlike VotC which provides many different views out of the box.

-There is only one survey report available with the solution, a summary report which displays the responses dependant on the response type – as graphs for numeric responses or lists for text responses.
+There is only one survey report available with the solution, a summary report which displays the responses depending on the response type – as graphs for numeric responses or lists for text responses.

 There is one out of the box report for Surveys, which gives a summary of the survey responses, again presenting the information differently depending on the type of response.

-Voice of the Customer has really good out of the box reporting, the final look is professional, and it is the only one to offer Net Promoter scoring.
-On the down side, it is quite temperamental and can take a long time to set up because the source code that is automatically generated seems to generate with errors when changes are made.
+Voice of the Customer has really good out of the box reporting.
+The final look is professional, and it is the only one to offer Net Promoter Scoring.
+On the downside, it is quite temperamental.
+It can take a long time to set up.
+Why?
+Because the source code that is automatically generated seems to generate errors when changes are made.
 Sections of a survey can be reused by importing a section, but not individual questions.

-Power Survey Plus is easy to set up and use, edits can be made easily and the code is more robust.
+Power Survey Plus is easy to set up and use.
+It can be edit easily and the code is more robust.
 Questions, sections and pages can be reused in other surveys.
 The final look is clean and professional.
-Out of the box reporting is limited to one report.
+Out of the box, reporting is limited to one report.

-All 3 survey solutions ca be used to trigger workflows within the CRM system, but ClickDimensions has this feature built in.
+All 3 survey solutions can be used to trigger workflows within the CRM system.
+The only one that has this feature built-in is ClickDimensions.